-A diverse range of wild herbs grow across the island.
+A diverse range of wild herbs grows across the island.
 They are often used for homeopathic therapies or added to Greek agro products like jams and honey.

 Spend an afternoon at the Mavrikis Folklore Museum

 The Mavrikis Folklore Museum does not need to be at the top of your Alonissos Greece agenda.
 However, it can be a nice place to pass the time if you find yourself with a couple of hours to kill while waiting for your ferry.

-The privately-owned museum first opened its doors in 2000.
+The privately-owned Alonissos museum first opened its doors in 2000.
 The exhibits on display here include a range of local art pieces, war memorabilia, local costumes, and artifacts excavated in the area.
 Here you can experience the journey of Alonissos through the ages.

 There are plenty of Alonissos beaches to choose from.
 You could easily relax on a different beach each day of your trip.